 - Keep the one with the most recent activity, signaling that this is the record in use

-- Keep the Company record with more contacts associated
+- Keep the Company record with more Contacts associated

 Those are all decisions you make with your team after knowing what has been imported to your database and knowing your clients.

 However, if both duplicated records have activity and different owners and deal stages, it’s time to make a decision.
 Look into both records and decide which one should be the primary record.
-Remember that the activity and contacts associated won’t be lost, but combined into the one record.
+Remember that the activity and associated Contacts won’t be lost, but combined into the one record.

-Set Up Surface Properties
+Set Up Properties to Review

 Contact Owner/Company Owner